yonileibowitz/Blog/blog-posts/analyzing-uber-rides-history.md

 ## Analyzing the data

-This is by no means Big Data, and not even close to [billions of rides](https://tech.marksblogg.com/benchmarks.html){:target="_blank"}, however it does allow to see the capabilities of Kusto (Azure Data Explorer) very nicely.
-Plus, I happen to know Kusto does *extremely well* for data sets with billions of rides.
+This is by no means Big Data, and not even close to Billions of rides, which I've covered in [another post](analyzing-nyc-taxi-rides.md){:target="_blank"}, however it does allow to see the capabilities of Kusto (Azure Data Explorer) very nicely.
+Plus, if you hop over to that other post after reading this on, you'll see that Kusto performs *extremely* good for data sets with billions of rides.

 *(Got suggestions for more interesting queries?
 Let me know and I'll update the post based on your feedback)*